 Successive appointments may be made on an unlimited basis; however, the College has no obligation to issue continued appointments to any adjunct faculty.
-Performance evaluations must be conducted for all adjunct instructors each term.
 This will include student evaluations of instruction in all classes taught and at least one classroom observation per year.
 New adjunct faculty must have a classroom observation done in their initial semester.
 Adjunct faculty are subject to the terms of their appointment and have no benefits except those provided by law.